 My practice focuses on supporting and inspiring people to find a greater sense of resilience, self-confidence and creativity in everyday life.
 One of the pathways to regaining these three essential qualities of life is to alter our bodily sense of ease, comfort and satisfaction by exploring our movement.
 It is difficult to underestimate the power of movement awareness to improve and develop our sense of ourselves.

 The Feldenkrais Method® introduces into the river and clatter of life an atmosphere of guided self-absorption and movement journeying.
 You are encouraged to identify what it is that you can do now and go on from there to expand your movement repertoire.
 For this reason, the Method is of use to anyone who feels that they could do more.
 In the same class you might find a runner of olympic standard, a golfer, an elderly person and so on.
 The desire to learn and achieve more of our potential is not limited to social or occupational status.
 Everyone can learn something different.
 And it is, Gregory Bateson has said, important to search for and cherish the difference that makes the difference – that crazy and sometimes emotional moment where you suddenly find an answer to something that has been niggling away at the back of your consciousness.

-A Feldenkrais class or a one-to-one Functional Integration® lesson, or a one-to-one Functional Awareness exploration (specially available during COVID times) is a positive experience in which you need never feel threatened by what you can’t do – you simply push the boundaries of what you are capable of.
+A Feldenkrais ATM® class, a one-to-one Functional Integration® lesson, or a one-to-one Functional Awareness exploration (specially available during COVID times) is a positive experience in which you need never feel threatened by what you can’t do – you simply, gently, often imperceptibly push the boundaries of what you are capable of.